How will the new Quebec privacy law affect marketers?

 What can businesses in Quebec do right now to prepare?

-The most important thing is to keep an eye on what’s happening and reach out to your vendors to make sure everyone is ready to make updates once the rules come out.
+The most important thing is to keep an eye on what’s happening and reach out to your vendors to make sure everyone is ready to meet compliance.
 Don’t be afraid to ask your vendors the tough question: “Are you reselling my customer data?”

-If you’re one of the companies that collect customer data and resells it to third-parties, well, it might be time to start looking at a new business model / revenue stream because that won’t work anymore in Quebec.
+If you’re one of the companies that collect customer data and resell it to third parties, well, it might be time to start looking at a new business model/revenue stream because that won’t work anymore in Quebec.

 We, at Raange, believe that transparency is core to good business.